Arekere

-Arekere is a residential area on Bannerghatta Road in South Bangalore.
+Arekere is a residential area located along Bannerghatta Road in South Bangalore.
 The name Arekere (Are: Half, Kere: lake) originates from a water reservoir in the area.
+It is divided into two halves by Bannerghatta Road.
+To its northeast lies Vijaya Bank Employees Layout, to its southeast lies Hulimavu, Doresanipalya and Panduranga Nagar lie along its west.

-Residential areas within Arekere include Arekere Mico Layout, which is a BDA layout developed in the late 1970s, Samrat Layout, Pandurangnagar, Shantiniketan Layout and Sarvabhoumanagar.
+Residential areas within Arekere include Arekere Mico Layout, which is a BDA layout developed in the late 1970s, Ramaswamy Layout, Samrat Layout, Pandurangnagar, Puttenhalli, Hulimavu, Bilekahalli, Shantiniketan Layout and Sarvabhoumanagar.
+The area has also been notorious for gang activity, notably the Arekere Area Boys.